bandprotocol/bandchain.js/README.md

 # BandChain.js

-Library for interacting with BandChain in browser and Node.js environments
+BandChain.js is a ibrary for interacting with BandChain in browser and Node.js environments.

 ## ⭐️ Features

-- Making data requests to BandChain
+- Interacting with your BandChain wallet
-- Getting the results of the latest request on BandChain that matches specific parameters
+- Making transactions on BandChain
-- Making send, delegate messages to BandChain
+- Making data requests to BandChain's oracle
-- Controling the wallet for signing, getting public key or address by using mnemonic phrase

 ## 📦 Installation